We received a copy of this book from the author. That does not affect the review below. It is honest and unbiased.

 The kingdom of Avanti, under the powerful council of Acharya Veer-Bhatta, Shanku, Kshapanaka, Dhanavantri, Vararuchi, Varahamihira, Amara Simha, Ghatalarpara and Kalidasa manage to defend two deva attacks, one demon attack and have managed to so far keep abreast with the truth about the movements of the eastern and western threats.

-Powerful though the humans are, how far will it take them?
+Powerful though humans are, how far will it take them?
 For how long can they protect the Halahala?
 And what will the Council of Nine discover about themselves?

-At this the first book in the series ends.
+At this, the first book in the series ends.
 It is a very good fantasy that uses some of our favourite historical and mythological characters and weaves a captivating story around a moral question – how far will the king go to keep a promise made to an ancient god?

 Yet, because it has potential, you cannot help but see how this also falls short on many accounts.

-I for one, would have wanted a book cover that didn’t look like a movie poster and chapter titles that were too brief and, not misleading, but neither intriguing.
+I for one would have wanted a book cover that didn’t look like a movie poster and chapter titles that were too brief and, not misleading, but neither intriguing.

 Too many people of the Council seem to have been benefactors of the palace, as they bring in one or the other member first for protection and care, recognising them eventually for their capabilities.
-Kalidas, Shanku, Vishakha the queen, Kshapanaka all have a very similar backstory and it take away from the richness that their characters otherwise have.
+Kalidas, Shanku, Vishakha the queen, and Kshapanaka all have a very similar backstory and it takes away from the richness that their characters otherwise have.
 The council are shown to have superpowers that they don’t fully understand and I am hoping that there are stronger reasons for their inclusion in the council than the good faith of the palace of Avanti.

 Towards the end, Vikramaditya makes a journey to the Borderworld; here, like in the scenes taking place in heaven and hell, there is great potential for the writing to be something surreal and elevated, but the writer sticks to the basics – correct English and mechanical descriptions.

-The overall language and style suffers, from too many adjectives and repetition of words and the most basic of mistakes – explaining too much.
+The overall language and style suffer, from too many adjectives and repetition of words and the most basic of mistakes – explaining too much.
 Every prophecy by Mother Oracle is explained and decoded, giving the reader little chance to put it together himself.
 There are entire paragraphs where a word appears nearly four to five times.
 Consider this sentence – “…he lunged at the drunkard.
 The drunkard let out a scream…” It appears at least two other times in the next paragraph.
 To a discerning reader, this just gives a headache.
-Consider this sentence – “The rich, fragrant, cardinal red wine…” Doesn’t the sentence seem too crammed?
+Consider this sentence – “The rich, fragrant, cardinal red wine…” Doesn’t the sentence seem too cramped?